What Can You Do With an MSN in Nursing Education?

 MSN-Ed graduates are prepared for a variety of roles in nursing education, either as a clinical educator or academic educator in both traditional and nontraditional settings in nursing education.

-Master of Science in Nursing with an Emphasis in Nursing Education
+Why Get Your Master of Science in Nursing Education Online at GCU?1

 * Please refer to the Academic Catalog for more information.
-Program subject to change.
+Programs or courses subject to change.